Private Markets

 Chart Analysis

-• GI Partners AUM leads with 26,000 $ million, highest across all 4 categories.
+• Reinvestment Fund Bond Offering leads with 70.0 $ million, highest across all 4 categories.

 The Investor